mstocco/mariostoc.co/content/traininglog/20210131-ironman2021-30weeksout.md

 Night sweats and a very groggy start to the morning; just like last week, I am stiff from the lumbar to my toes.
 "Happy Monday!"

+In the pool, things felt pretty good.
+2 things of note:

+1. During the main set, the difference between 2:19 and 2:26 is concentration.
+2. I noticed the small bump in lengths.
+3. I have just 15 minutes of COVID reservation time @ for the total time at the facility.

 <!---->
 ## TUESDAY FEB 02
 Sleep **-** | Fatigue **-** | Stress **-** | Soreness **-**